 - Funding gaps due to internal organizational emergencies, such as office vandalism, resignation of an executive director, or sudden loss of funding

 Applications are accepted on a rolling basis.
-Beginning March 18, 2019, all applicants must submit Rapid Response Fund applications through our new Fluxx system.
+All applicants must submit Rapid Response Fund applications through our Grantee Portal.

-- Create an account or log in to your existing account on Fluxx to create an application.
+- Create an account or log in to your existing account to create an application.